essoen/essoen.github.io/content/work.md

 Please note, this is a continuous work in progress, as I learn and improve.
 If it doesn’t make sense, or doesn’t fit with your experience of me, please reach out.

+## Principles

+A couple of things I value and believe in:

+* Making everyone heard and trusted - people are quite knowledgeable, and will give great input.
+With trust, we great even better results.
+* Taking action - stop discussing, let's try something out, get data or just go ahead and do it
+* Building multi-disciplinary teams - most problems are not one sided, i.e. cannot in full be solved by an area of expertise.
+Neither is one person alone the best way to handle problems or workloads.

 ## Work Schedule